bullhorn/rest-api-docs/source/includes/_search.md

 Retrieves a list of entities.
 To avoid hitting URL length limits, always use the POST version of the search call rather than this GET version for `query` values that exceed 7500 characters in length.
 The search call is performed against a Lucene index.
 For information about the Lucene query syntax, see: [Lucene Syntax Documentation](https://lucene.apache.org/core/4_10_4/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#Overview)

+The following entity types support the search operation:
+* Candidate
+* ClientContact
+* ClientCorporation
+* JobOrder
+* Lead
+* Note
+* Opportunity
+* Placement
+* Task

-<aside class="notice">If you provide no request parameters on the GET form of the call, a list of available search fields is provided.</aside>
+<aside class="notice">If you provide no request parameters on the GET form of the call, a list of available search fields and schema details is provided.</aside>

+Entity types not listed above use the query operation, which accepts JPQL (SQL-like) expressions rather than Lucene syntax.
+If you are unsure whether an entity supports search, send a GET request with no parameters.
+A 200 response with a searchFields list confirms Lucene index support; a 404 or error indicates the entity uses query.

 Note that the response contains a _score field.
 This is the Lucene score.
 Also, if the database record for an entity id is missing, the response contains an _error field for that record.